Brisbane Stadium

-The Brisbane Olympic stadium is a planned multi-purpose stadium to be built in Victoria Park, Brisbane, which will serve as the main stadium for the 2032 Summer Olympic and Paralympic Games.
-The 63,000-seat stadium is expected to host the opening and closing ceremonies, as well as the athletics events during the Games.
-However the planned location of the stadium has been challenged by opposition groups, with legal challenges ongoing.

-Following the conclusion of the Olympics and Paralympics, it will replace the Gabba as Brisbane's main Australian rules football and cricket stadium, becoming the new home grounds of the Brisbane Lions of the Australian Football League, the Queensland Bulls in domestic cricket, and the Brisbane Heat of the Big Bash League and Women's Big Bash League.
+Brisbane Stadium is a planned multi-purpose stadium to be built in Victoria Park, in the Brisbane suburb of Herston.
+It will serve as the main stadium for the 2032 Summer Olympic and Paralympic Games.
+The 63,000-seat stadium is expected to host the opening and closing ceremonies, as well as the athletics events during the games.
+Following the conclusion of the Olympics and Paralympics, it will replace the Gabba as Brisbane's main Australian rules football and cricket stadium, becoming the new home grounds of the Brisbane Lions in the Australian Football League (AFL), the Queensland Bulls in domestic cricket, and the Brisbane Heat in the Big Bash League (BBL) and Women's Big Bash League (WBBL).

+The planned location of the stadium has drawn opposition groups and has ongoing legal challenges.
 The stadium development is part of the 2032 Delivery Plan, announced to the public on 25 March 2025 by the Crisafulli government.
 It falls within the A$7.1 billion funding envelope set aside for 2032 Games infrastructure.

 Location

-The proposed stadium is to be located in Victoria Park which is a heritage listed park located in Herston and Spring Hill, north of the Brisbane central business district.
+The proposed stadium is to be located in Victoria Park, which is a heritage listed park located in Herston and Spring Hill, north of the Brisbane central business district.
 Multiple locations within the park were looked at and a site near to Gilchrist Avenue was identified.